k0te1ch/steamban-checker-cpp/README.md

-# steamban-checker
+# steamban-checker-cpp
-Script for getting information about steam profile bans
+Program for getting information about steam profile bans